Raushan1011/Blackout-Ghost-Protocol/README.md

 Ghost Protocol is a privacy-first social platform designed to reduce the psychological pressure associated with traditional social media.
 It enables users, particularly students, to interact anonymously through temporary conversations, promoting authentic and low-stakes communication.

-Problem Statement

-Traditional social media platforms often create pressure related to identity, reputation, and social validation, which leads to:

-Reduced self-expression
-Increased anxiety and social comparison
-Hesitation in open communication

-Users often feel judged due to persistent digital identity and long-term visibility of their interactions.

 Scenario

 In a typical student environment: